sbancuz/Appunti/Parallel machine model.md

 ---
 ### RAM (Random access machine)

-It'a a theoretical machine that is:
+It'a a theoretical machine that has:
 - unbounded number of local memory cells
 - each memory can hold an integer of unbounded size
 - instruction set includes simple operations